 Setup & Registration

 The MCP server is bundled inside the Metatate Native App.
 Registration creates the canonical MCP server object, grants access to the app roles, and wires the tool layer to your governance tables.
 The same deployment also creates the core.agent_* wrapper layer used by Snowflake Intelligence custom tools.
+Claude Code and Cortex Code connect to the canonical Snowflake-managed MCP server after their client authentication is configured.

 Prerequisites